 Thursday, October 19, 2017 / by Brittini Martinez

 You’re buying a home and you need a mortgage.
 How do you choose the right lender—one that will offer not only the best deal, but also good customer service?

 You’ll find no shortage of banks, online lenders, mortgage brokers and other players eager to take your loan application.
 Here are five tips for selecting the best mortgage lender out of the bunch.

 Start getting familiar with various lenders and the deals they’re offering by browsing through mortgage rates.
 Lenders will “present price differently,” notes Robert Davis, an executive vice president at the American Bankers Association (ABA).
 “Some lower rates might include fees with it, so the annual percentage rate is different than what you might think.”

 Also, understand that some lenders specialize.
-One might be a good choice if you’re financing a condo, while others might offer a better deal if you’re building your home from ...
+One might be a good choice if you’re financing a condo, while others might offer a better deal if you’re building your home from scratch. a ...